Foot fetishism: Relative frequency

 It was concluded that the most common fetishes were for body parts or for objects usually associated with body parts (33% and 30%, respectively).
 Among those people preferring body parts, feet and toes were preferred by the greatest number, with 47% of those sampled preferring them.
 Among those people preferring objects related to body parts, 32% were in groups related to footwear (shoes, boots, etc.).

 According to Ian Kerner, foot fetishism is the most common form of sexual fetish related to the body.

 In August 2006, AOL released a database of the search terms submitted by their subscribers.
 In ranking only those phrases that included the word "fetish", it was found that the most common search was for feet.

+A man worshipping woman's feet; men statistically have a higher rate of foot fetishism.

 Foot fetishism may be more common in men than in women.
-Researchers using a polling agency to conduct a survey of the general Belgian population in 2017 found that 76 of the 459 male respondents (17%) and 23 of the 565 female respondents (4%) answered "Agree" or "Strongly agree" to a fetish interest in feet.
+Researchers using a polling agency to conduct a survey of the general Belgian population as part of an effort to chart interest in BDSM in 2017 found that 76 of the 459 male respondents (17%) and 23 of the 565 female respondents (4%) answered "Agree" or "Strongly agree" to a fetish interest in feet in the whole sample of both controls and kinksters, with a correlation towards the S&M group alongside other fetishes noted such as leather and latex.

-In "Tell Me Me What You Want" by Justin Lehmiller, about 14% of respondants claimed to have some sort of sexual interest in feet.
+In "Tell Me What You Want" by Justin Lehmiller, about 14% of all American respondents of both sexes claimed to have had a sexual experience involving feet at least once in their life.
 In his study, gay and bisexual men were the most likely to have sort of fetishism of feet, and heterosexual women were the least likely.
-He stressed that the number of those with a high amount of foot fetishism (those who are only able to climax from feet or prefer feet compared to other types of activity) are likely lower than the study rate.
+He stressed that the number of those with a high amount of foot fetishism (those who are only able to climax from feet or prefer feet compared to other types of activity) are likely lower than the study rate, and that cultural taboos regarding feet make the reasons for choosing feet in sexual activity manifold (the subjects may not necessarily have involved feet from sexual arousal to the object itself), with a general pattern of the "American id" being focused on intentionally breaking social norms in sexual activities.

+Foot fetishism of some sort is much more common in Iran, with about 76% of Iranian men and 28% of Iranian women reporting some sort of interest in feet during sex.